haghdk/earnonline365/content/posts/optimize-youtube-videos-with-tubebuddy.md

 ---
-title: 'TubeBuddy review: Optimize your YouTube videos'
+title: 'Optimize YouTube videos with TubeBuddy'
 subtitle: How to optimize your YouTube videos for maximum exposure
 category:
   - Affiliate marketing